Dynamical resilience to disorder: the dilute Hubbard model on the Lieb lattice: Results

 \section{Results}

-We consider lattices with linear sizes up to $L=8$ ($N_{s}\leq 192$), and we take $U/t_{pd}=4$ throughout the paper.
-Further, in what follows our data result from averages over 20-40 disorder realizations, depending on the temperature.
+We consider lattices with linear sizes up to $L=9$ ($N_{s}\leq 243$), and we take $U/t_{pd}=4$ throughout the paper.
+Further, in what follows our results are obtained by averaging over 20-60 disorder realizations, depending on the temperature and lattice sizes; this procedure keeps the error bars in the correlation functions small enough to give rise to unambiguous extrapolations.
 The disorder configurations are generated in a canonical ensemble, i.e.~for a given concentration, $x$, of free sites one randomly chooses $xN_s$ sites to set $U=0$, so that there are no fluctuations in the number of free sites.
 For dilution fractions $x$ which do not correspond to an integer number of sites for a given $L$, we perform a weighted average over the adjacent integers.

 Figure \ref{fig:S00beta} illustrates the behavior of the global uniform structure factor $S(0,0)$ with the inverse temperature, $\beta=1/T$, for three different concentrations of free sites.
 In each case $S(0,0)$ approaches an asymptotic value for sufficiently large $\beta$, reflecting the fact that, in an ordered phase, the correlation length is limited by the finite size of the lattice.
 These large $\beta$ values give $S(0,0)$ at $T=0$ (for the given system size and concentration) and are used for the scaling analysis of Eq.\,\eqref{eq:Huseglobal}.
 The outcome is depicted in Fig.\,\ref{fig:S00Huse}.
 For each concentration the ground state magnetization in the thermodynamic limit is obtained from the intercept with the vertical axis ($1/L=0$).
 These, in turn, are plotted as a function of the concentration in Fig.\,\ref{fig:mFx}.